 - a.
 For an appointee paid on a bi-weekly basis, the sum of hours paid in the six (6) pay periods immediately prior to the period in which the leave begins is divided by twelve (12) to determine the average hours worked per week.
-The average hours worked per week is then multiplied by 0.7 to determine the number of hours per week the appointee is to be paid while receiving PFCB. - b.
+The average hours worked per week is the number of hours per week the appointee is to be paid while receiving PFCB. - b.
 For an appointee paid on a monthly basis, the sum of the time paid in the three (3) calendar months immediately prior to the period in which the leave begins is divided by three (3) to determine the average time worked per month.
-The average time worked per month is then multiplied by 0.7 to determine the time per month the appointee is to be paid while receiving PFCB.
+The average time worked per month is the time per month the appointee is to be paid while receiving PFCB.